Last updated on:

 You can get a sandpaper attachment for the drill press or even make it on at home.

-The drill press can be turned into a well-functioning sander if you have the right attachment.
+The tool can be turned into a well-functioning sander if you have the right attachment.

-The quill is a hollow shaft in the drill press.
+The quill is a hollow shaft in the drill presses.
 It surrounds the spindle – the rotating shaft where the chuck is mounted.

-The quill doesn’t turn with the drill press housing, but the spindle does.
+The quill doesn’t turn with the tool housing, but the spindle does.
 Instead, the quill is lowered with the spindle and chuck so that any drill bit you’re using can connect properly with the workpiece.

-The pinion and rack mechanism in the drill press allows the quill to be lowered.
+The pinion and rack mechanism in this tool allows the quill to be lowered.
 The operator can rotate the pinion by using the handle.

 With the chuck, spindle, and quill working together, the drill press is able to create holes in the material.